 Knowing how often to clean your condenser coils can feel like a guessing game, but getting it right is one of the simplest ways to manage your energy costs.
 While there isn’t a single schedule that fits every home in Thomasville, a few key guidelines can help you create a routine that keeps your air conditioner running efficiently all year long.
 The right frequency depends on your specific environment, your lifestyle, and the unique demands of our local climate.
 By paying attention to your surroundings, you can land on a cleaning schedule that saves you money and prevents unnecessary wear and tear on your system.

-A Simple Cleaning Schedule for Peak Performance
+A Simple Schedule for Peak AC Performance

 For most homes, a yearly cleaning is the perfect place to start.
 Think of it as an annual check-up for your air conditioner’s most important parts.
 This simple maintenance task ensures your system can release heat effectively, which is essential for efficient operation and lower energy bills.
 An annual cleaning removes the typical buildup of dirt, grass clippings, and dust that accumulates over the seasons.
 The easiest way to stay on track is to make it part of a professional maintenance plan.
 Our Service Maintenance Programs are designed to handle this for you, ensuring your coils are cleaned correctly and your system is ready for the summer heat.

-When to Adjust Your Cleaning Routine
+When You Should Adjust Your Cleaning Routine

 Does your home have pets that shed, or is it located near a dusty road or construction site?
 If so, you’ll likely need to clean your coils more often.
 Factors like shedding pets, nearby cottonwood trees, or heavy pollen seasons can clog your condenser coils much faster than usual.
 In these situations, you should inspect your coils every few months.
 If you notice a layer of grime, it’s time for a cleaning.
 For these higher-traffic environments, a cleaning every three to six months is a good idea.
 Giving your residential HVAC system this extra attention will help it perform its best and prevent surprise spikes in your electric bill.